BigBIueWhale/deep_intent_search/README.md

 - `min_p = 0`
 - `repeat_penalty = 1`
 - `num_gpu = 65`

+## Per-model options

+- qwen3 models are thinking-capable in this project.
+Thinking is enabled through a single helper so callers do not duplicate flags.
+- gemma3:27b is not a thinking model here.

+Both tools call a single helper that chooses the right mode:
+- judge role (deep_search.py)
+- splitter role (semantic_splitter.py)

 ## Search through the chunks
 First use [semantic_splitter.py](#split-the-files).
 Then once you have a folder [./split](./split/) containing ordered chunks of all the files, it's time to perform the deep search.